This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 The goal of pain management is to give the most pain control with the least amount of therapy (to limit side effects).

 Pain is not the same for everyone.
-People who have similar treatment can react differently, with some feeling more pain than others.
+People who have similar treatments can react differently, with some feeling more pain than others.

 You should never think pain is simply a part of your treatment and that you should be strong and endure it.